dperco/ETL_APACHE_KAFKA_PYTHON_DOKER_AWS/README.md

-Este README proporciona una guía paso a paso para configurar Apache Airflow en Windows utilizando Docker, incluyendo la generación de una clave Fernet, la configuración de la base de datos MySQL, la creación de un pipeline de datos con datos aleatorios generados con Faker, la integración con Apache Kafka para un pipeline ETL, y el almacenamiento de los resultados en AWS S3.

-Prerrequisitos
+This README provides a step-by-step guide to setting up Apache Airflow on Windows using Docker, including generating a Fernet key, configuring a MySQL database, creating a data pipeline with random data generated using Faker, integrating with Apache Kafka for an ETL pipeline, and storing the results in AWS S3.

+Prerequisites
-Docker Desktop instalado en Windows.
+Docker Desktop installed on Windows.

-Python instalado en tu sistema.
-Conexión a Internet para descargar las imágenes de Docker y las bibliotecas necesarias.
-Una cuenta de AWS con permisos para acceder a S3.
+Python installed on your system.

+Internet connection to download Docker images and necessary libraries.

+An AWS account with permissions to access S3.

-AWS CLI instalado y configurado.
+AWS CLI installed and configured.

-Paso 1: Instalar Docker Desktop
+Step 1: Install Docker Desktop
-Descarga e instala Docker Desktop desde la página oficial de Docker.
-Asegúrate de que Docker Desktop esté en ejecución.
+Download and install Docker Desktop from the official Docker website.
+Ensure that Docker Desktop is running.

-Paso 2: Generar una clave Fernet
+Step 2: Generate a Fernet Key
-La clave Fernet se utiliza para encriptar y desencriptar datos sensibles en Apache Airflow.

-Instalar la biblioteca cryptography:
+The Fernet key is used to encrypt and decrypt sensitive data in Apache Airflow.

+Install the cryptography library:

 sh
+Copy
 pip install cryptography
-Crear un script para generar la clave Fernet:

-Crea un archivo llamado generate_fernet_key.py con el siguiente contenido:
+Create a script to generate the Fernet key:

+Create a file named generate_fernet_key.py with the following content:

 python
+Copy
 from cryptography.fernet import Fernet

-# Generar una clave Fernet
+# Generate a Fernet key
 fernet_key = Fernet.generate_key()
-print(fernet_key.decode())  # Imprimir la clave en formato legible Ejecutar el script:
+print(fernet_key.decode())  # Print the key in a readable format Run the script:

 sh
+Copy
 python generate_fernet_key.py
-Esto imprimirá una clave Fernet en la terminal.
-Guarda esta clave, ya que la necesitarás para configurar Airflow.

-Paso 3: Configurar Docker Compose para Airflow, Kafka y MySQL Crear un archivo docker-compose.yml en el directorio de tu proyecto con el siguiente contenido:
+This will print a Fernet key in the terminal.
+Save this key, as you will need it to configure Airflow.

+Step 3: Configure Docker Compose for Airflow, Kafka, and MySQL Create a docker-compose.yml file in your project directory with the following content:

 yaml
+Copy
 version: '3'
 services:
   mysql: